hallelujah-101/paloni_flutter/README.md

 ### Running the application locally

-After deploying to firestore and setting the cloundRunHost parameter in Remote Configurations use these commands in terminal:
+After deploying to firestore and setting the 'cloundRunHost' parameter in Remote Configurations use these commands in terminal:

 ```Bash
 flutter clean